denten-papers/xp-routledge/proposal.md

 includes:

 - *Companion to Digital Humanities*, ed.
-John M. Unsworth, Susan Schreibman, and Ray Siemens (Willey-Blackwell, 2004),[^ln-comp]
-- *Understanding Digital Humanities*, ed.
+John M. Unsworth, Susan Schreibman, and Ray Siemens (Blackwell, 2004),[^ln-comp] - *Understanding Digital Humanities*, ed.
 David M. Berry (Palgrave Macmillan, 2012),[^ln-understand]

-- *Debates in Digital Humanities*, ed.
-Matt Gold (Minnesota, 2012),[^ln-debates]
+- *Debates in the Digital Humanities*, ed.
+Matthew K. Gold (Minnesota, 2012),[^ln-debates]

 - *Digital_Humanities* (MIT, 2012) by Jeffrey Schnapp, Johanna Drucker, Anne Burdick, Peter Lunenfeld, and Todd Presner, [^ln-dh2]

-- *The Emergence of the Digital Humanities* by Steven Jones (Routledge, 2013),[^ln-jones] and
+- *The Emergence of the Digital Humanities* by Steven E. Jones (Routledge, 2013),[^ln-jones] and

-- *Hacking the Academy: New Approaches to Scholarship and Teaching from Digital Humanities* by Dan Cohen and Joseph Scheinfeldt (Michigan UP, 2015).[^ln-up]
+- *Hacking the Academy: New Approaches to Scholarship and Teaching from Digital Humanities* ed.
+Daniel J. Cohen and Joseph Scheinfeldt (Michigan UP, 2013).[^ln-up]

 The "second generation" of DH is beginning to absorb the impact of the research program and administrative reform proposed by the first into its constituent fields.
 I hold that such specification is not only necessary, but also that it reaches a much wider audience.
 The application of the Digital Humanities to specific questions in literary scholarship, as they manifest in pressing problems of collaborative authorship, digital storytelling, the quality of online deliberation, and in the politics of the archive and shared memory formation (to name just a few), is beginning to gain a measure of specificity that points to concrete ways of collaboration between diverse practitioners.
 Such questions are interesting to computer scientists and game designers alike.